castorini/pyserini/docs/conceptual-framework.md

 If you're a Waterloo student traversing the [onboarding path](https://github.com/lintool/guide/blob/master/ura.md), make sure you've first done all the exercises leading up to this guide, starting [here](https://github.com/castorini/anserini/blob/master/docs/start-here.md).
-In general, if you don't understand what it is that you're doing when following this guide, i.e., you're just [cargo culting](https://en.wikipedia.org/wiki/Cargo_cult_programming) (i.e., blindly copying and pasting commands into a shell), then you should back up to the previous step in the onboarding path.
+In general, if you don't understand what it is that you're doing when following this guide, i.e., you're just [cargo culting](https://en.wikipedia.org/wiki/Cargo_cult_programming) (blindly copying and pasting commands into a shell), then you should back up to the previous step in the onboarding path.

 **Learning outcomes** for this guide, building on previous steps in the onboarding path: